Azure-Samples/event-hubs-java-storm-sender-jms-receiver/README.md

 ## Introduction

-An example of how to write data to Event Hub via JMS and read using Apache Storm topology (written in Java) on Azure.
+This example shows how to write data to Event Hub via JMS and read using Apache Storm topology (written in Java) on Azure.

 ## Prerequisites